The 2013 Creme de la Creme List is Now Open for Submissions

 The second question is a sensitivity one.
 Personally, I think that babies are part of the community and territory.
 The reality is that we’re all working towards parenthood or were once working towards parenthood.
 And children are included in that.
 I try to always mention in my blurb if it’s about a baby or if there are photos so people are given a heads up before they click over.
 So, yes, send posts that have photos in it and I will make sure that people know the gist of the post before they click over if they’re in a sensitive space.

 Are you part of the ALI community?
 Then didn’t you read above?
 EVERYONE is invited to participate.
 Male, female, young, old, married, single, gay, straight, everyone everyone everyone.

-I’m a minnow.
+I’m a hedgehog.
 Can I participate?